NREL/torc/docs/how_tos/building_torc/generate_client_apis.rst

    $ bash make_api.sh

-This procedure could be implemented to generate server stubs or additional client programming languages.
+This procedure could be implemented to generate additional client programming languages.
 Refer to the ``OpenAPI`` documentation for more information.

 7. Commit changes to the repository.